President’s Obama’s budget – expected to be released later this week – will likely include a cut to Social Security known as the Chained CPI.

 This cut would be harmful to seniors, veterans, disabled Americans, and surviving spouses and children who receive Social Security benefits, but it will also take a toll on small businesses and our local economy.

-A recent report from the Main Street Alliance, a national network of small business owners, shows 3% cut to Social Security benefits would take $440 million out of Washington state’s economy.
+A recent report from the Main Street Alliance, a national network of small business owners, shows a 3% cut to Social Security benefits would take $440 million out of Washington state’s economy.

 Social Security benefits are also counter-cyclical, and helped prop up our economy during the depths of the Great Recession.
 While 401(k)s and home equity were plummeting, Social Security never missed a payment, and those benefits were pumped directly back into small businesses and the local economy.
 It’s likely that many more small businesses would have shut their doors if Social Security were subject to the same volatility as Wall Street.